UNCHAINEDTV OVERALL CODE OF CONDUCT

-We urge every contributor to take responsibility for their own safety and use caution and good judgment at all times.
-Do not put anyone else or the general public at risk and use your best efforts at all times to avoid any risk of contagion
+We urge every UnchainedTV contributor, volunteer and independent contractor to take responsibility for their own safety and use caution and good judgment at all times.
+Do not put yourself, anyone else or the general public, at risk.

 UNCHAINEDTV VOLUNTEER CONTRIBUTORS CODE OF CONDUCT